Financial-Times/x-dash/packages/x-handlebars/readme.md

 _Note_, that you should use the triple mustache syntax, `{{{`, to ensure the HTML returned by the helper is not escaped.

-Other options will be merged into the context, providing an easy means to provide overrides in-situ:
+The included component will inherit the current Handlebars context.
+Any extra arguments will be merged into the context, providing an easy means to provide overrides in-situ:

 ```handlebars
 <div class="teaser-container">